Police Special Operations Group: History

 In March 2015, the idea of creating a police task force was born.
 Moreover, the former Algerian Police Chief Abdelghani Hamel, who had visited the RAID in France earlier, confirmed that the police would need a group like the French RAID.

 The vast majority of GOSP members come from police task forces such as the BRI (Brigade de recherche et d'intervention) or the BMPJ (Brigade mobile de la Police judiciaire).
 However, a few members come from Unités de Maintien de l'Ordre (UMO) and other police forces.

 GOSP police officers are trained in the DSI (Special Intervention Detachment), which is the Algerian equivalent of the French GIGN.
-They are trained in urban, semi-urban, closed environment and close combat.They have drawn much inspiration from Western intervention groups and have also been trained in the Portuguese Special Operations Group, the Spanish GEO, the Italian GIS, the German GSG 9, and the French RAID.
+They are trained in urban, semi-urban, closed environment and close combat.